 7. Grave’s disease – also known as hyperthyroidism, it’s a disease correlated to excessive thyroid hormone production.
 This leads to many body functions being unsynchronized and accelerated, especially metabolism and heart rate.

-Once you are afflicted with Graves’ disease, some of the symptoms you may experience are: irritability, weight loss, changes in sleep patterns, tremors, irregular heartbeat or irregular bowel movements.
+Once you are afflicted with Graves’ disease, some of the symptoms you may experience are irritability, weight loss, changes in sleep patterns, tremors, irregular heartbeat, or irregular bowel movements.
 Lemon balm tea inhibits the production of thyroid hormones and reduces these symptoms.

-8. Colic – a combination of lemon balm, fennel and German chamomile will help reduce the intensity of colic in a breastfed infant.
-If the mother drinks this mixture twice a day for at least a week, effects of the tea will pass on to the child through her milk.
+8. Colic – a combination of lemon balm, fennel, and German chamomile will help reduce the intensity of colic in a breastfed infant.
+If the mother drinks this mixture twice a day for at least a week, the effects of the tea will pass on to the child through her milk.

 There are also many other uses of lemon balm which are not investigated enough and as of today cannot be confirmed.
 Those include treatment of: loss of appetite, spasms, toothache, tumors, insect bites, hysteria, attention deficit-hyperactivity disorder (ADHD) and others.